Probabilistic Object Maps for Long-Term Robot Localization: Mapping and Localization with Probabilistic Object Maps

 \subsection{Uncertainty Estimation in POMs}

-\AAA{Should this section go here or above evaluation?} Traditionally, Gaussian process regression assumes that the output for a fixed input is drawn from a normal distribution.
-However, in our case, predicting the likelihood of an object occurrence is closer to predicting the bias of a coin, where we have a series of trials (past observations for poses) and we want to know the likelihood of an event (object occurrence at the given pose).
-For this reason, we are instead computing $\sigma^2$ using an approach derived from the desired properties of the variance:\hide{, rather than the variance provided by Gaussian process regression.\AAA{I feel like this sentence and the following could be condensed somehow} There are two properties that $\sigma^2$ should have:} more sample inputs should result in lower variance\SM{comma?} and a set of samples that are closer to the query pose $o^*$ should result in lower variance than the same number of more distant samples\hide{ that are far from the query point}.
-Consequently, we\hide{ instead} approximate $\sigma^2$ using the inverse of an unnormalized kernel density estimator (KDE) \cite{bishop2006pattern}, which satisfies these conditions.
+Traditionally, GPR assumes that the output for a fixed input is drawn from a normal distribution and the output variance reflects the consistency of the samples near a given input.
+However, in our case, consistent values are not expected for each query input, so the traditional variance provided by GPR would yield high variance even where there are many samples and confidence in the distribution should be high.
+Instead, predicting the likelihood of an object occurrence is closer to predicting coin bias, where we have a series of trials (past observations for poses) and we want to know the likelihood of an event (object occurrence at the given pose).
+Hence, we are computing $\sigma^2$ using an approach derived from the desired properties of the variance: more sample inputs should result in lower variance and samples that are closer to the query pose $o^*$ should result in lower variance than the same number of more distant samples.
+Consequently, we estimate $\sigma^2$ using the reciprocal of an unnormalized kernel density estimator (KDE) \cite{bishop2006pattern}, which satisfies these conditions.
 Using this, $\sigma^2$ is given by

-where $k_\sigma$ is the same kernel function as in the calculation of $\mu$ with different parameters.
+where $k_\sigma$ has the same form as the kernel for computing $\mu$.